 A native of Birmingham, Alabama, Guthrie has lived in Georgia since the 1990s when he moved to Athens to check out the music scene and play his first gigs.

-Flagpole Magazine, the alternative newsweekly in Athens, Georgia, once said of Guthrie, "He's either a psychopath or some kind of genius."
+Flagpole Magazine, the alternative newsweekly in Athens, said at the time, "He's either a psychopath or some kind of genius."

-One of Guthrie's first gigs was at the famed 40 Watt Club in Athens opening for alt-rock legend Frank Black.
-It was an odd match, the solo singer/songwriter with his heartfelt songs standing in front of Black's wall of amps, singing to an initially indifferent audience, but it worked.
-Guthrie won the crowd over with his honest approach, keen sense of humor, and rough-hewn style, like an unexpected mix of Jonathan Richman meets Bruce Springsteen, and he's been doing it under-the-radar like that ever since.
+One of his earliest gigs was at the famed 40 Watt Club opening for alt-rock legend Frank Black.
+It was an odd match, the solo artist singing his quirky heartfelt songs in front of Black's wall of amps to an initially indifferent audience, but it worked.
+Guthrie won the crowd over with his honest approach, keen sense of humor, and rough-hewn style, like an unexpected mix of Jonathan Richman meets Bruce Springsteen.
+He's been doing it under-the-radar like that ever since.

-When he was still wet behind the ears as a newcomer on the Atlanta music scene in the late '90s, Guthrie won the Critic's Choice award for "Best Acoustic Act" in Atlanta from Creative Loafing, then the largest alternative newsweekly in the Southeast.
+Still wet behind the ears after moving into the Atlanta music scene in the late '90s, Guthrie won the Critic's Choice award for "Best Acoustic Act" from Creative Loafing, the city's alternative newsweekly.
 A year later he won the award again – a two-peat.
-Guthrie was then asked to write for the newsweekly, thus being disqualified from ever winning the award again.
+He was then asked to write for the newsweekly, thus being disqualified from winning the award again.
 There would be no three-peat, but a journalistic writing career was born.

-He also shared the stage at this time with another up-and-comer in Atlanta, John Mayer, 11 years his junior, and wrote the first feature article about the nascent soon-to-be pop star guitar hero.
-The two songwriters worked the door together at the famed Eddie's Attic nightclub, where they staged the tongue-in-cheek, all-male concert Willis Fair in August of 1999 in response to the estrogen-fest Lillith Fair.
-Guthrie may share the VHS tape of the evening if you are nice to him and still own a VCR.
+Around his time he shared the stage with another up-and-comer in Atlanta, John Mayer, 11 years his junior, and wrote the first feature article about the nascent soon-to-be pop star guitar hero.
+The two songwriters worked the door together at the famed Eddie's Attic nightclub, where they staged the tongue-in-cheek, all-male concert Willis Fair in August of 1999 in response to the estrogen-fest Lilith Fair.